patrick-llgc/Learning-Deep-Learning/paper_notes/rep_loss.md

 Thus the bbox regression with RepLoss is driven by two motivations: attraction by the target and repulsion by other surrounding target (GT) and proposals (pred).

-Both [RepLoss](rep_loss.md) and [Occlusion aware R-CNN](orcnn.md) proposes additional penalties to produce more **compact** bounding boxes and become less sensitive to NMS.
+Both [RepLoss](rep_loss.md) and [AggLoss](agg_loss.md) proposes additional penalties to produce more **compact** bounding boxes and become less sensitive to NMS.
 And also imposes additional penalties to bbox which appear in the middle of the two pedestrians.

 Visualization before NMS seems to be a powerful debugging tool.